-Any employee that tests positive for any controlled substance will be placed on Leave without Pay status pending a board meeting for review and action.
-A board meeting will be held within 5 working days after receiving positive results.
-If an employee disputes the accuracy of the test or the propriety of the sample-handling procedure;
+Any employee that tests positive for any controlled substance shall be placed on Leave without Pay status pending review and action.
+If an employee disputes the accuracy of the test or the propriety of the sample-handling procedure; this is a claim against the testing agency.
+The dispute must be filed by the employee within 2 working days of notification.